 - Fish is received at or below required temperature

-- Eyes on the fish are still pigmented and clear
+- Eyes on the fish are still pigmented & clear

-- Fish is in “rigor mortis” state with tight, firm flesh and red gills indicative of fresh catch
+- Fish is in “rigor mortis” state with tight, firm flesh & red gills indicative of fresh catch

-- The skin of the fish has zero scale loss, has vibrant and visible coloring, no skin blemishes such as gashes or tumors
+- The skin of the fish has zero scale loss, has vibrant & visible coloring, no skin blemishes such as gashes or tumors

-- No odor – except of the sea
+- No odor – except the natural smell of the sea

-- In the case of live shellfish, we make sure product is lively and kept at a proper temperature
+- In the case of live shellfish, we make sure product is lively & kept at a proper temperature

-Finally, all our seafood is hand packed by our trained packing crew with cold packs and air balloons to make sure that our products arrive in pristine condition.
-Whether it ships by a Browne Trading truck, one of our partner carriers, or via Overnight Shipment, our customers are assured that their fish and seafood is well cared for at every step.
+Finally, all our seafood is hand packed by our trained packing crew with cold packs & air balloons to make sure that our products arrive in pristine condition.
+Whether it ships by a Browne Trading truck, one of our partner carriers, or via Overnight Shipment, our customers are assured that their fish & seafood is well cared for at every step.

-Regardless if you are buying from Browne Trading or your local fishmonger, fish stall or grocery store, you should know exactly what fish species you are buying, where and how it was caught, and where it came from.
-Quality speaks for itself, and learning how to evaluate your seafood will go a long way in getting the most value on your purchase.
+Regardless if you are buying from Browne Trading or your local fishmonger, fish stall or grocery store, you should know exactly what fish species you are buying, where & how it was caught, & where it came from.
+Quality speaks for itself, & learning how to evaluate your seafood will go a long way in getting the most value on your purchase.

 Current Wild Fresh Fish & Shellfish Options at Browne